bobmatyas/AngularJS-Movies/README.md

-# AngularJS Group Project
+# MovieFinder

-This was a group project using AngularJS and the https://developers.themoviedb.org API for Grand Circus.
+MovieFinder began as a group project using AngulaJS and The Movie DB API.

 ## View the Project

 https://bobmatyas.github.io/AngularJS-Movies/

-## Extensions
+## Updates

 The following features were added by me after the project was completed:

-- Added movie details view with separate routing and component based on URL
+- Added movie details view with unique page routes for each movie
+- Added new logo / project name
+- Moved to production build of AngularJS